-Thank you for reading this.
-Please share your valuable reflections.
+Thank you for reading and pondering.
+Please share your thoughts.